are you up for doing something different? we

 We continue the tradition each year to honor those

-who taught us and those who have inspired the work of our hands.
+who taught us and those who have inspired the work of our hands and our creativity.
 Thank you to Coats & Clark for permission to use these retro patterns!

 it's